Basic Accounting for Small Businesses

 Keeping Separate Business Records

 Even in a small business, you should, before you start, set up a business account even if you're a sole proprietor.
 It will be important to keep your business records separate from your personal records.
 This will make it easier for you and your accountant to pull records together for income taxes when the time comes.
+Starting with proper small business accounting records will be key to your success.
 Your accountant can help you prepare and set up your company accounts, including establishing your checking accounts and or savings account for operating your business.

 Tax Liability Issues